kbarszczak/Frame_booster/README.md

 ![banner (1)](https://user-images.githubusercontent.com/72699445/232047516-68669452-efd0-4500-9c52-c4a377ff4a11.png)

 The project uses AI techniques to generate new frames in the video.
+The key factor of the system is the neural network that uses recurrent, convolutional, and dense layers to predict the final frame.

 ## Motivation